JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Evaluation on Large and Complicated Motions}

-\textbf{To verify superiority of JNMR on large and complicated motions, we evaluate our method on Vimeo-90K Septuplet sub-collections according to previous work~\cite{Haris2019Recurrent}, separately.
+To verify the superiority of JNMR on large and complicated motions, we evaluate our method with Vimeo-90K Septuplet sub-collections according to the methods of previous work~\cite{Haris2019Recurrent}.
 The test sequences are stratified into slow, medium and fast sub-collections by estimated motion velocities.
-Compared to the other state-of-the-art methods with similar complexity in TABLE~\ref{tab7}, our method performs the better performance on different motion velocities.
-As shown in Fig.\ref{fig11}, the qualitative example on fast sub-collection demonstrates that JNMR does not produce more motion artifacts when dealing with the complicated and large motions.}
+Compared to the other state-of-the-art methods with similar complexity, as shown in TABLE~\ref{tab7}, our method performs better performance on different motion velocities. {Specifically, it can be seen that motion regression among multiple reference frames can effectively improve VFI performance compared with our baseline methods.} {As shown in Fig.\ref{fig11}, the qualitative example on the fast sub-collection demonstrates that JNMR does not produce more motion artifacts when dealing with complicated and large motions, especially in the case of irregular camera movement in the first example.}